Laragear/Alerts/README.md

 This package allows you to set a list of Alerts in your application and render them in the frontend in just a few minutes.

-The default renderer uses Bootstrap styles to transform each alert into [Bootstrap Alerts](https://getbootstrap.com/docs/5.1/components/alerts/).
-If you're not using Bootstrap, you can [create your own](#creating-a-custom-renderer) for your particular framework.
+The default renderer uses [Bootstrap 5](https://getbootstrap.com) styles to transform each alert into [alerts](https://getbootstrap.com/docs/5.1/components/alerts/).
+If you're using [Tailwind CSS](https://tailwindcss.com), you can use the included Tailwind renderer by [changing the configuration](#renderer).
+Alternatively, you may [create your own renderer](#creating-a-custom-renderer) for your particular framework.

 ### Quickstart